What is Halal Certification?

 - Animals are not slaughtered according to the Islamic way or dead before slaughtering.

-- Animals killed in the name of anyone other than ALLAH.
+- Animals were killed in the name of anyone other than ALLAH.

 - Pork and any food by-products.